 Treat your unhappy customers well and treat your happy customers like your best friend.
 When customers are unhappy, you need to put in effort to resolve the issue and brighten their day.
 Imagine yourself being excited about receiving a product only to realize the quality is poor or it’s smaller than you expected or customer service didn’t resolve the issue properly.
 You’d likely feel frustrated and disappointed.
 That’s how your unhappy customer feels.
 Offer a refund, a small free gift and do whatever it takes to make them happy again.
 Because one bad experience isn’t necessarily going to ruin the relationship – especially if you worked hard to fix it.

 Now let’s talk about happy customers.
 Do you respond to happy customers?
 Most store owners don’t!
 But they should– and you should too.
 If the same customer is constantly engaging with your store, build a relationship with them.
 Thank customers who write positive reviews.
 Respond to emails where customers tell you they love the product.
 By building a relationship with happy customers you begin to turn them into loyal customers.
-As customers become loyal, they’ll end up spending more money on your store while becoming the most profitable type of customer who markets your product for you.
+As customers become loyal, they’ll end up spending more money on your store while becoming the type of customer who markets your product for you.

 Most people focus on creating gift guides during the holiday season, but creating them months prior to it allows your content a chance to begin ranking in search engines.
 If you sell lingerie, you might create gift guides for anniversaries, weddings, bridal showers, bachelorette parties, Valentine’s Day and more.
 If you sell men’s apparel you might create gift guides for holidays like Father’s Day, Christmas, Valentine’s Day and more.
 You could also create gift guides for specific audiences like gift guides for him, her, [niche] lovers, or other relevant audiences.
 This helps monetize your blog content by recommending products within your store.
 You can add a buy button for each product on your blog posts.